-Mention should be made of the benefits derived by ex-tuberculous patients through Schedule "R".
-The fact that indignent students can now look forward to a vocational training course at the Technical Institute has added an incentive to in-sanatorium activity which was previously lacking.
-Arrangements for enrollment under Schedule "R" proceed smoothly and quickly with a minimum of waiting time for the student.
-This is important since money and time always seem to be the most significant problems such people have to face following discharge.
-It is gratifying that both problems are being resolved through this important legislation recently instituted by Federal Government.
+Mention should be made of the benefits derived by ex-tuberculous patients through redule "R".
+The fact that indignent students can now look forward to a vocational training rese at the Technical Institute has added an incentive to in-sanatorium activity which was viously lacking.
+Arrangements for enrollment under Schedule "R" proceed smoothly and ckly with a minimum of waiting time for the student.
+This is important since money and e always seem to be the most significant problems such people have to face following distrege.
+It is gratifying that both problems are being resolved through this important legislaterecently instituted by Federal Government.

-A personal rehabilitation program is sometimes difficult to put across to the individual patient, particularly the older ones, who, because of family ties, cannot prolong the period of "no income" to cover a six or twelve month training course.
-Yet such a person, if he is to be truly rehabilitated, must improve his technical knowledge to the point where that knowledge is worth something to the employer.
-The program carried on by the Sanatorium Board of Manitoba is now able to answer most of the questions raised by doubtful potential trainees, and the raising of the whole question of rehabilitation to the national level cannot help but insure that the program in Manitoba will continue to develop at a definitely encouraging rate.
+A personal rehabilitation program is sometimes difficult to put across to the individual ient, particularly the older ones, who, because of family ties, cannot prolong the period of income" to cover a six or twelve month training course.
+Yet such a person, if he is to be ly rehabilitated, must improve his technical knowledge to the point where that knowledge worth something to the employer.
+The program carried on by the Sanatorium Board of nitoba is now able to answer most of the questions raised by doubtful potential trainees, and raising of the whole question of rehabilitation to the national level cannot help but insure the program in Manitoba will continue to develop at a definitely encouraging rate.

-The continued co-operation of all medical and administrative personnel of the Sanatorium Board of Manitoba during the year was not only appreciated, it was a vital contribution to the successful operation of the Rehabilitation Division.
-To the Business Managers, Mr. Gowing, Mr. Kilburg and Mr. Christianson; to the Medical Superintendents of the Manitoba Sanatorium and Brandon Sanatorium, Dr. Paine and Dr. Povah; to Dr. Scott of the Central Tuberculosis Clinic; to Dr. Ross and Mr. Cunnings, the thanks of the Rehabilitation Division is extended.
-Without their valued help, little could be achieved.
+The continued co-operation of all medical and administrative personnel of the Sanatorium and of Manitoba during the year was not only appreciated, it was a vital contribution to the cessful operation of the Rehabilitation Division.
+To the Business Managers, Mr. Gowing, Kilburg and Mr. Christianson; to the Medical Superintendents of the Manitoba Sanatorium I Brandon Sanatorium, Dr. Paine and Dr. Povah; to Dr. Scott of the Central Tuberculosis nic; to Dr. Ross and Mr. Cunnings, the thanks of the Rehabilitation Division is extended. thout their valued help, little could be achieved.